tamirgz/reverse-engineering-reference-manual/README.md

 </div>

 * __Commonly Used But Hard To Remember x86 Instructions With Side Effects__:
+  * __Side Effects?__: how executing a particular instruction will affect memory and registers
   * __IMUL reg/mem__: register is multiplied with AL, AX, or EAX and the result is stored in AX, DX:AX, or EDX:EAX
   * __IDIV reg/mem__: takes one parameter (divisor).
 Depending on the divisor’s size, div will use either AX, DX:AX, or EDX:EAX as the dividend, and the resulting quotient/remainder pair are stored in AL/AH, AX/DX, or EAX/EDX
   * __STOS(B/W/D)__: writes the value AL/AX/EAX to EDI.
 Commonly used to initialize a buffer to a constant value